navid-ebrahimi/IUST-OS-Course/README.md

-# OS-2022-2023
+# Operating System, Fall 2022
-Exercises and projects of Operating System lesson
+Exercises and project of Operating System lesson

+- Project
+  - Implementation of XV6 + A feature to sort processes by size
+  - Group members: Navid Ebrahimi, [Sina Alinejad](https://www.linkedin.com/in/sina-alinejad/)